 In Search of Lost Evenings is about recollections of important times.
 The stories are from residents aged in their 80s and 90s, whose hair may be faded and body failing, but the sparkle in their eyes comes alive when they talk about their youth.
 The installation presents their stories as the young and vibrant people they once were, for the audience to listen to without the cloak of old age clouding the narrative.
 The project has two central aims: to preserve these rich and interesting stories while it is still possible; and to share them with a wider audience in the community.

-Participants in the Ballarat edition of the installation really enjoyed the project, both the story collection and the finished installation.
+Participants in the installation really enjoyed the project, both the story collection and the finished installation.
 There was also a lot positive feedback from their families, as well as from other residents and the wider community.